beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> All the files needed for this tutorial
-<a href="{{ root_url }}files/influenzaTutorialFiles.zip"> can be downloaded from here</a>.
+<a href="{{ root_url }}files/outbreak.zip"> can be downloaded from here</a>.
 If you download this zipped folder, there is no need to download other files/folders linked further in the tutorial.
 </div>

 ## TIMEPOINT 1: A cluster of cases of unknown aetiology

-{% include sitrep.html content='As of 30th June 2034, 20 cases of acute respiratory infections have been reported with 7 deaths.
-A subset of patients have presented with dizziness, fatigue and more severe neurological symptoms.
+{% include sitrep.html content='As of 30th June 2024, 20 cases of acute respiratory infections have been reported with 7 deaths.
+A subset of patients have presented with dizziness, fatigue and some more severe neurological symptoms.
 The infectious agent is currently unknown, however metagenomic sequencing of reported cases has been carried out.
 We await results from the bioinformatics team.
 ' %}

-<div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The data file is called '<samp>initial_cases.fasta</samp>' and <a href="{{ root_url }}files/initial_cases.fasta">can be downloaded from here</a>.</div>
+<div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The data file is called '<samp>outbreak.seq_run_1.fasta</samp>' and <a href="{{ root_url }}files/outbreak.seq_run_1.fasta">can be downloaded from here</a>.</div>

 ### Quick identification of causative pathogen

-{% include question.html content='How many sequences are in the `initial_cases.fasta` file?' %}
+{% include question.html content='How many sequences are in the `outbreak.seq_run_1.fasta` file?' %}

 {% include tip.html content='Each sequence header in a FASTA file starts with the `>` character' %}